mkadirable/managerx-project-v1/README.md

 # h4kuna-project-v1
-ManagerX is toys as bot for h4kuna
+managerx is project toys as bot of h4kuna.